Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

     - 0 < New threshold ≤ New signer count // (We can't require more signatures than there are signers.)

+    - New funds_qty ≥ 0

+    - 0 ≤ New spending_limit ≤ New funds_qty

   - Ensure there are no duplicate keys in the new list of signers

+  - Verify that input value equals output value (no spending during update)

   - Ensure the new configuration is stored in the output datum